 For lovers of odd trivia, there’s information about Moosehead Lake resident Chief Henry Red Eagle, born Henry Perley in 1885, who as a young man performed in Buffalo Bill Cody’s Wild West Show.

-There are plenty of photos about bush and seaplane pilots, as this was the primary way that fishermen and other sportsmen and women got up to these wilds.
-In fact every year, over 20,000 people from all over the world show up for “Fly In” the weekend after Labor Day, which celebrates this form of transportation.
+There are plenty of photos of bush and seaplane pilots, as this was the primary way that fishermen and other sportsmen and women got up to these wilds.
+Every year, over 20,000 people from all over the world show up for “Fly In” the weekend after Labor Day, which celebrates this form of transportation.

 HIKE: B-52 Crash Site on Elephant Mountain